Need a reliable housing levy calculator? Get your exact monthly deduction amount in 30 seconds with our free Kenya calculator.

 Beyond calculating your housing contribution, you’ll need these calculations:

-NSSF Calculator: 2.75% of gross salary for retirement savings
+NSSF Calculator: 6% of gross salary for retirement savings (max KSh 4,320 monthly) – Check our NSSF Calculator

 Use our tool alongside these other tax calculators for complete payroll planning.
 This tool gives instant results for any Kenyan salary.